SvenBroeckling/phasesix-rulebook/published/introduction_en.md

 In pen and paper role-playing games, it is about the progress of the story, about shared experiences and memories.
 The best possible focus on "strong" characteristics (so-called *power gaming*) should not be in the foreground here.
 Because the story is always carried forward together, there are very flexible solutions for all challenges.

-**A though on power gaming**: The Phase Six rulebook deliberately does not prevent the possibility of pushing a relevant value (e.g. *shooting*) to astronomical heights.
+**A though on power gaming**: The {{ world_book.book_title }} rulebook deliberately does not prevent the possibility of pushing a relevant value (e.g. *shooting*) to astronomical heights.
 There should be agreement in the game group on what style of play you want to have.
 The rules deliberately allow these constructions in order giveyou  freedom in the creation of characters and adventures.

 Also, the old role-playing rule comes into play here:  "**The word of the game master always weighs more than the rules**.
 Of course, it should normally be the case that the rules are applied as written, because it is the framework for the players to rely on.
 However, if there is an unclear rule, situation or case, the ruling of the game master decides the outcome.